textpattern/textpattern.github.io/faqs/problems-uploading-images-or-files.md

 2. Find the "Temp folder" setting, under "Admin"

-3. Delete the contents of the Temp folder setting, and click the Save button.
+3. Delete the contents of the Temp folder setting, and select the Save button.

 If Textpattern is able to find a suitable temporary directory, it will automatically fill in the new setting.
 If the Temp folder setting stays blank, you'll need to set it manually: